Diego Martin: Heritage & Cultural Sites

 Is located at the northern end of the Diego Martin Valley.
-It is a reminisce of an old coca estate.
+It is a remnant of an old coca estate.
 The site can either be accessed via St. Lucien Road or through Greenhill Village via the Diego Martin Main Road.
 This Museum holds the documented evidence of the agricultural history of the area.
 Two relics of the sugar plantation, Cast Iron Kettles are still located on the site.